 With this option, at each task termination, its stack usage is output on stderr.
-Note that this switch is not compatible with tools like Valgrind and DrMemory; they will report errors will buffer the stack usage information of the first 100 tasks to terminate and output this info at program termination.
-Results are displayed in four columns:
+Note that this switch is not compatible with tools like Valgrind and DrMemory; they will report errors.

 It is not always convenient to output the stack usage when the program is still running.
-Hence, it is possible to delay this output until program termination. for a given number of tasks specified as the argument of the -u option.
+Hence, it is possible to delay this output until program termination. for a given number of tasks specified as the argument of the $-\mathbf{u}$ option.
 For instance: